rbasniak/rbk-api-modules/README.md

 ```

-In both cases if an unhandled exception ocurred, the response to the client will be a code `500` and if a handled exception or a validation error ocurred, a code `400` will be returnded.
+If an unhandled exception ocurred, the response to the client will be a code `500` and if a handled exception or a validation error ocurred, a code `400` will be returnded.
 In both cases the request body contains a list of errors in `string[]` format.

 # 3. rbApiModules.Infrastructure.MediatR